japoveda10/DesignAndAnalysisOfAlgorithmsProjects/Activity/README.md

 This project has 2 parts:
 1. **Implements a linear search with ceirtanty using interfaces**

 This part of the project iterates through a prime numbers iterator until it finds the first element that fulfills the `Algorithm` class predicate.
 The main class of this part of the project is `LinearSearchWithCertaintyMain`. `Algorithm` is the class that implements an interface called `Predicate`.

+In order to run the first part of the project, the program needs 1 argument, **a number**.
+This number will affect the behaviour of `Algorithm`´s method `truePredicate`.

+For example, if the argument is 100000, `truePredicate` will return true if a number is greater than 100000.

 2. **Ways to traverse a matrix**